 Four percent of movers report using other methods to sell their stuff.
-There are lot of new entrants looking to help people sell their stuff via a variety of marketplaces, mostly in the form of free smartphone apps.
-Some of the services include: Letgo, OfferUp, VarageSale, Close5 and Decluttr.
+There are a lot of new entrants looking to help people sell their stuff via a variety of marketplaces, mostly in the form of free smartphone apps.
+Some of the services include Letgo, OfferUp, VarageSale, Close5 and Decluttr.

 You can find this blog post at SpareFoot